-Understanding Everything That Is Included in a Reference Check
+What is Included in a Reference Check for Employment

 Many employers check references as part of the hiring process.
 A reference check is when an employer contacts a job applicant’s previous employers, schools, colleges, and other sources to learn more about his or her employment history, educational background, and qualifications for a job.